Table of Contents

 If you want to protect your home, insurance is imperative.
 But homeowners insurance isn't available for those dwelling in manufactured homes.
 Fortunately, there's a solution: mobile home insurance.

 But what is mobile home insurance?
 What should you look for when shopping for insurance for a manufactured home?
 And how do you compare one policy to another?
 Read on to learn everything you need to know about mobile home insurance.

 What is mobile home insurance?

-Mobile home insurance is a specialized type of home insurance which applies specifically to mobile homes (also called "manufactured homes").
-Because manufactured homes are more vulnerable to the elements than traditional homes, they don't qualify for traditional homeowners insurance.
+Mobile home insurance is a specialized type of home insurance that applies specifically to mobile homes (also called "manufactured homes").
+Because manufactured homes are more vulnerable to the elements than traditional homes, they don't qualify for conventional homeowners insurance.
 That's why many companies now offer mobile home insurance as an alternative.

-To qualify as a manufactured home, your property must rest on a movable chassis instead of a traditional foundation.
+Your property must rest on a movable chassis instead of a traditional foundation to qualify as a manufactured home.
 Also, it cannot have more than one story.
 If this describes your home, then you qualify for mobile home insurance.

 How do you compare mobile home insurance policies?

-The first thing you want to make sure when shopping for mobile home insurance -- or any type of insurance -- is that you are comparing like with like.
-Policy premiums can vary widely depending on -- among other things -- the type of insurance, the coverage, and the deductibles you choose.
+The first thing you want to make sure when shopping for mobile home insurance -- or any type of insurance -- is that you compare apples to apples.
+This is because policy premiums can vary widely depending on -- among other things -- the type of insurance, the coverage, and the deductibles you choose.